Opa (programming language)

-Opa is an open-source programming language for developing scalable web applications.
+Opa is a programming language for developing scalable web applications.
+It is free and open-source software released under a GNU Affero General Public License (AGPLv3), and an MIT License.

-It can be used for both client-side and server-side scripting, where complete programs are written in Opa and subsequently compiled to Node.js on the server and JavaScript on the client, with the compiler automating all communication between the two.
+It can be used for both client-side and server-side scripting, where complete programs are written in Opa and subsequently compiled to Node.js on a server and JavaScript on a client, with the compiler automating all communication between the two.
 Opa implements strong, static typing, which can be helpful in protecting against security issues such as SQL injections and cross-site scripting attacks.